 Barry Andrews is a leading authority on the Transcendentalist movement.
-His books include Emerson as Spiritual Guide: A Companion to Emerson's Essays for Personal Reflection and Group Discussion and Thoreau as Spiritual Guide: A Companion to Walden for Personal Reflection and Group Discussion, both published by Skinner House Books.
+He is the author of Transcendentalism and the Cultivation of the Soul published by the University of Massachusetts Press.
+Other books include Emerson as Spiritual Guide: A Companion to Emerson's Essays for Personal Reflection and Group Discussion and Thoreau as Spiritual Guide: A Companion to Walden for Personal Reflection and Group Discussion, both published by Skinner House Books.

 Amy Dahlberg-Chu is a member of First Parish Unitarian-Universalist in Arlington, Massachusetts.
 She received a B.A. in History and Science from Harvard in 1995, and an M.A. in American History from Brandeis University in 2007.
 She has worked as an editor for several publications.

 Dan McKanan is the Ralph Waldo Emerson Unitarian Universalist Association Lecturer in Divinity at Harvard Divinity School and a UUHHS board member.